Pegasys (Peginterferon Alfa-2a) - Uses, Dose, Side effects, MOA, Contraindications

 Use of peginterferon during breastfeeding

-• HIV co-infection means that breastfeeding is not advised.
+• In cases of HIV co-infection, breastfeeding is not recommended.

 Pegasys (Peginterferon Alfa-2a) Dose in Kidney Disease: